Lexieqiqi/Learning_git/readme.md

-This is a test file for me to learn git command,
+This is a test file for me 2 learn git command,
 I found learning it is quite interesting and worthwhile.
-I need to become more eager to learn things.
+I need 2 become more eager 2 learn things.
 Do not be afraid of making mistakes.
+My teachers are stiff.